-Historic Move As The California State Senate Passes Bill To Ban Cruel Octopus Farming
+Historic Move: California Becomes The Second State To Ban Cruel Octopus Farming

 The landmark legislation seeks to prohibit the farming of octopuses on both land and water, while also banning the import of farmed octopuses within the state of California.